Starting solids with your baby might seem daunting.

-Some people suggest starting solid foods around 4 months.
+Some people suggest starting solids around 4 months.
 It’s pretty much consensus that solids shouldn’t be started before 4 months, but current guidelines are to wait until 6 months.
 Breastfeeding advocates insist that babies should be exclusively breastfed for the first 6 months.

 But… each baby is different!